-Close Your Old Bank Account
+4. Close Your Old Bank Account

-Contact your financial institution and ask to close your account(s).
-They will assist you with the process.
+- Contact your soon to be former financial institution and ask to close your accounts.
+They'll assist you with the process.
 Once the account is closed, ask for a written statement showing that the account is closed.
-If closing a checking account, shred your leftover paper checks and debit card.
+Don't forget to shred your leftover paper checks and debit card, if you have them.

-WaFd Bank's Account Options and Easy Switch Kit
+WaFd Bank's Account Options

-Open Bank Account Online
+3 Steps to Open a WaFd Bank Account Online

 - Open a WaFd Bank checking account online or at the branch nearest you.